HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ### Device sensors

 Sensors can be useful to make a website more interactive, but could also be abused for <a hreflang="en" href="https://www.esat.kuleuven.be/cosic/publications/article-3078.pdf">fingerprinting users</a>.
-The graph shows the most commonly accessed sensor events, based on the use of JavaScript event listeners.
-The orientation of the device is accessed the most, both on mobile and on desktop clients.
+Based on the use of JavaScript event listeners, the orientation of the device is accessed the most, both on mobile and on desktop clients.
 Note that we searched for the presence of event listeners on websites, but we do not know if the code is actually executed.
 Therefore, the access to device sensor events in this section is an upper bound.